-Thus begins a dangerous and transcendent journey by raft along the Mississippi River.
+Thus begins a dangerous and transcendent journey by raft along the Mississippi River, toward the elusive promise of free states and beyond.
 As James and Huck begin to navigate the treacherous waters, each bend in the river holds the promise of both salvation and demise.